zeek/zeek-docs/doc/script-reference/autogenerated-protocol-analyzer-index.rst

    Generated for every :abbr:`DCE-RPC (Distributed Computing Environment/Remote Procedure Calls)` message.

-   :c: The connection.
+   :param c: The connection.

-   :is_orig: True if the message was sent by the originator of the TCP connection.
+   :param is_orig: True if the message was sent by the originator of the TCP connection.

-   :fid: File ID of the PIPE that carried the :abbr:`DCE-RPC (Distributed Computing Environment/Remote Procedure Calls)`
+   :param fid: File ID of the PIPE that carried the :abbr:`DCE-RPC (Distributed Computing Environment/Remote Procedure Calls)`
         message.
 Zero will be used if the :abbr:`DCE-RPC (Distributed Computing Environment/Remote Procedure Calls)` was not transported over a pipe.

-   :ptype_id: Numeric representation of the procedure type of the message.
+   :param ptype_id: Numeric representation of the procedure type of the message.

-   :ptype: Enum representation of the procedure type of the message.
+   :param ptype: Enum representation of the procedure type of the message.

    .. zeek:see:: dce_rpc_bind dce_rpc_bind_ack dce_rpc_request dce_rpc_response